mendix/docs/content/ats/howtos/cab-05-reference-selector.md

 After checking these items, you can run the test case that uses this action.

 Congratulations!
-You've created your own custom action for the Mendix Reference Selector widget.
+You have created your own custom action for the Mendix Reference Selector widget.

 ![](attachments/create-unsupported-widget/cab-05-reference-selector/ref-selector-finishedaction.png)